-Niantic is officially ending support for the game on devices which can't be updated to iOS 11.
+Niantic has officially ended support for the game on devices which can't be updated to iOS 11.
 That means iPhone 5 and 5C (and all previous 32-bit models).

 If you play on an iPad, it means the game will work only on iPad Air or later, and iPad mini 2 onwards.
 The full list of affected devices is here.

 Basically, Niantic is canning the 32-bit version of the app so it can continue to develop the 64-bit version, including adding more features and improving performance.
 Having to develop only one version could also mean we see new features quicker.

 Niantic clarified that you won't actually have to update to iOS 11 to play: you simply need a 64-bit phone or iPad: